ItzHerbie/Scripts/python/check_ad_computers.md

 This script grabs a list of computer from a text file called computers.txt and check to see if they exist in Active Directory (AD) using DSQUERY.
-If the computer exists in AD it will return 'Ture, if it does not exist it returns 'False"
+If the computer exists in AD it will return 'Ture', if it does not exist it returns 'False'.
 ```python
 import subprocess
 import csv